SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I stare at her, taking in her beauty.
 I wonder if now would be a good time to confess my feelings.

 Rainbow looks at me.
-I smile at her.
+I smile.

 She smiles back before looking out the window.
 I notice the bored expression on her face.